WICG/turtledove/FLEDGE.md

 _As a temporary mechanism,_ these reporting functions will be able to send event-level reports to their servers.
 These reports can include contextual information, and can include information about the winning interest group if it is over an anonymity threshold.
 This reporting will happen synchronously, while the page with the ad is still open in the browser.

 In the long term, we need a mechanism to ensure that the after-the-fact reporting cannot be used to learn the advertising interest group of individual visitors to the publisher's site — the same privacy goal that led to Fenced Frame rendering.
 The [Private Aggregation API](https://github.com/alexmturner/private-aggregation-api) proposal aims to satisfy this use case.
 Therefore event-level reporting is just a temporary model until an adequate reporting framework is settled and in place.
-(Once we have a trusted reporting mechanism, we can consider allowing the reports to be influenced by the interest group's `userBiddingSignals`.)

 #### 5.1 Seller Reporting on Render